 \section{Conclusions}

 We introduced the first $(1+\epsilon)$-approximate filtration of the higher order $k$-fold filtration and provided an algorithm for computing it.
-If $k$ and $\epsilon$ are considered as constants and the input point set has constant spread, the algorithm runs in time $\mathcal{O}(n\log n)$ and yields a filtration of size $\mathcal{O}(n)$, which are the same favorable properties of the well-studied case $k=1$.
+If $k$ and $\epsilon$ are considered as constants and the input point set has constant spread, the algorithm runs in time $\mathcal{O}(n\log n)$ and yields a filtration of size $\mathcal{O}(n)$, which are the same favorable properties as in the well-studied case $k=1$.

 There are various avenues to strengthen and generalize our results.
-First of all, our method has concentrated on the Euclidean case, but our approach mostly generalizes to point sets in arbitrary metric spaces~-- the algorithm cannot use the quadtreap data structure anymore, but there is no need for it, since the algorithm by Har-Peled and Mendel~\cite[Sec.~3.1]{Har-Peled_2006_nets-algorithm} can be adapted to the $k$-distance case with little effort.
+First of all, our method has concentrated on the Euclidean case, but our approach mostly generalizes to point sets in arbitrary metric spaces.
+The algorithm cannot use the quadtreap data structure anymore in this case, but there is no need for it, since the algorithm by Har-Peled and Mendel~\cite[Sec.~3.1]{Har-Peled_2006_nets-algorithm} can be adapted to the $k$-distance case in arbitrary metric spaces with little effort.
 Also, the friends of $p_i$ (Section~\ref{sec:algorithm}) can be computed with a slight adaptation of their techniques; we used quadtreaps mostly for the ease of presentation.
-However, the computation of critical values of simplices described in Appendix~\ref{appB} is for the Euclidean case only, and the complexity of this step remains unspecified for a general metric space.
+However, the computation of critical values of simplices described in Section~\ref{sec:algorithm} relies on computing minimum enclosing balls of balls, for which we used an efficient algorithm for the Euclidean case.
+The complexity of this step remains unspecified for a general metric space.
 This is common in related work; see, for instance~\cite[Sec.~5]{cavanna-2015-geometric_sparse}.

 Another natural goal is to remove the dependence on the spread.
 This dependence is caused by the computation of the \permut which is inspired by the algorithm of~\cite[Sec.~3.1]{Har-Peled_2006_nets-algorithm}.
 In the same paper~\cite[Sec.~3.2--3.3]{Har-Peled_2006_nets-algorithm}, they describe an approach to remove the spread from the bound (for $k=1$) using an approximate version of the greedy permutation.
-While our construction of the sparsified filtration can be easily adapted to work with an approximate version of the \permut, it seems less straight-forward to generalize the computation to the $k$-distance, even in the Euclidean case.
-We leave this for future work.
+While our construction of the sparsified filtration can be easily adapted to work with an approximate version of the \permut, it seems less straight-forward to generalize their techniques to the $k$-distance, even in the Euclidean case.